Teaching & Training

 From leaving school, it takes a minimum of nine years to train as a Family Doctor or General Practitioner.
 Some of the doctors here have worked in other hospital-based specialities before becoming GPs.
 All of the GPs at Cross Keys are members or fellows of the Royal College of General Practitioners (MRCGP or FRCGP) by passing the College's examinations.

 The Cross Keys Practice is a training practice, meaning that we take doctors who have been working in hospitals and train them to be GPs.
 The job title of the training doctor is 'GP Registrar'.
-Dr Tom Neale is currently our GP Trainer, but all of the practice team are involved in the training to some extent.
+Dr Tom Neale and Dr Richard Burkimsher are currently our GP Trainers, but all of the practice team are involved in the training to some extent.

 We sometimes also have medical students in the practice who are gaining experience of a whole variety of doctors' jobs.

 On occasion, there might be a doctor or student in on your consultation; this is an important part of GP training.
 You will always be warned about this before you go in.
 If you would rather not have someone else sitting in then you have the choice to ask the learner to sit outside for the consultation, or to re-book.

 Occasionally you will be warned that your consultation will be recorded on video.
 There is a consent form to fill out; a consultation cannot be filmed without the patient's consent.
 Please note that any filmed material is confidential.
 It will be shown to the minimum number of people possible; some video consultations are never reviewed.

 Video consultations are a powerful way of learning for Registrars, students, and also for well-established GPs.
 It enables doctors to hone their consultation techniques and become aware of improvements needed or skills they were not aware they had.